All About Depression: Medication: Alternatives, St. John's Wort

 Other studies conducted recently have found no benefit from the use of St. John's wort for certain types of depression.
 For example, the results of a study funded by Pfizer Inc., a pharmaceutical company, found that St. John's wort, when compared with placebo, was not effective for treating major depression (Shelton, et al. JAMA, 2001).

 In addition, several components of the National Institutes of Health--NCCAM, the Office of Dietary Supplements, and the National Institute of Mental Health--funded a large, carefully designed research study to find out whether St. John's wort extract benefits people with major depression of moderate severity.
 This trial found that St. John's wort was no more effective for treating major depression of moderate severity than placebo (Hypericum Depression Trial Study Group.
-JAMA, 2002; for further information,
+JAMA, 2002; for further information, view the press release or contact the NCCAM Clearinghouse).

 Are there any risks to taking St. John's wort for depression?